lucidworks/logstash-output-json_batch/README.md

 Default batch size is 50, with a wait of at most 5 seconds per send.
 These can be tweaked with the parameters `flush_size` and `idle_flush_time` respectively.

-# Installation & build
+# Installation

+The easiest way to use this plugin is by installing it through rubygems like any other logstash plugin.
+To get the latest versio installed, you should run the following command: `bin/logstash-plugin install logstash-output-json_batch`

+# Building the gem and installing a local version

 To build the gem yourself, use `gem build logstash-output-json_batch.gemspec` in the root of this repository.
 Alternatively, you can download a built version of the gem from the `dist` branch of this repository.

 To install, run the following command, assuming the gem is in the local directory: `$LOGSTASH_HOME/bin/plugin install logstash-output-json_batch-X.Y.Z.gem`

-Direct links to the built versions of the gems are available on the [releases page](https://github.com/jwestberg/logstash-output-http_batch/releases)
+Direct links to the built versions of the gems are available on the [releases page](https://github.com/lucidworks/logstash-output-json_batch/releases)